-Department of Health Announces Delay in Wet Season Perc Testing
+Department of Health Announces Beginning of 2023 Wet Season Perc Testing

-Testing provides an accurate assessment of a septic system’s ability to work in all seasons.
-The information provided by site evaluation and perc testing is used to determine the size and type of septic system that can be installed on a specific lot.
+Wet season testing helps avoid inaccurately assessing the ability of the septic system to work in all seasons of the year.
+Information provided by the site evaluation and perc testing is used to determine the size and type of septic system that can be installed on a specific lot.
+Factors such as slopes or adjacent wells can reduce the space available.
+In addition, adequate land must be set aside for at least two future replacement systems.
+Depending on the results of the evaluation, this may mean reducing the size of the house and the size of the septic system to meet requirements.
 In some cases, because of adverse soil or groundwater conditions, a property may only be developed when public sewer is available.